Belgium's EU nominee still embroiled in legal feud

 The original complaint enclosed just five VSSE reports and made no mention of death threats.

-Under Belgian law, the federal prosecutor handles cases dealing with espionage, terrorism, and Belgium-wide or international crimes.
+Under Belgian law, the federal prosecutor handles cases dealing with espionage, terrorism, and international crimes.

 The Brussels prosecutor handles cases concerning the capital city district.

-Belgium also has "public prosecutors" which oversee the work of the district-level bureaus.
+Belgium also has "general prosecutors" which oversee the work of the district-level bureaus.

 The federal prosecutor's office told EUobserver it was forbidden from working on cases involving sitting ministers such as Reynders, however.